Kirkpatrick Foundation Small Grants

-Funding uses: Education / Outreach, Applied Project / Program, Conference
+Funding uses: Education / Outreach, Project / Program, Conference

-Location of project: Counties in Oklahoma: Canadian County, Cleveland County, Grady County, Kingfisher County, Lincoln County, Logan County, McClain County, Oklahoma County, Pottawatomie County Expand all
+Location of project: Counties in Oklahoma: Canadian County, Cleveland County, Grady County, Kingfisher County, Lincoln County, Logan County, McClain County, Oklahoma County, Pottawatomie County Show all

 John and Eleanor Kirkpatrick created the Kirkpatrick Foundation in 1955 with a check for $10,000.
 Today, our mission is to support arts, culture, education, animal wellbeing, environmental conservation, and historic preservation, primarily in Central Oklahoma.
 The foundation gives $3 million annually in grants and charitable activities.